Duxah/FreePCB-2/ECDS.md

 ***
 ## Connection to Freepcb

 `Schematic Constructor` and `Freepcb-2` are self-contained software, they can be used separately from each other.
 By drawn a diagram in `Schematic Constructor`, you can design a PCB in another environment that supports PADS-PCB netlist import (eg KiCad).
 But if you choose FreePcb-2, then you have the advantages of being reminded when you make changes to the circuit, so you don't forget to import those changes to the PCB.
-Communication between the schematic editor and the PCB editor is done by exporting a netlist from the Schematic Constructor, and importing a netlist into Freepcb-2.
+Communication between the schematic editor and the PCB editor is done by exporting a netlist from the `Schematic Constructor`, and importing a netlist into Freepcb-2.
 The electrical diagram is the original source, so if after importing the netlist you want to modify the project (add / remove parts on the PCB), then you must start from the schematic diagram.
 This may seem like a kind of limitation, but this method of editing is classic and helps to avoid mistakes, unlike the option when you first make changes to the printed circuit board, and then to the circuit.

 ***
 ## For whom